dipdup-io/dipdup/getting-started/implementing-handlers.md

 **NOTE** that you can safely change argument names \(e.g. in case of collisions\).

 {% hint style="info" %}
-If you use index templates your callback methods will be reused for potentially different contract addresses.
+If you use index templates, your callback methods will be reused for potentially different contract addresses.
 DipDup checks that all those contracts have the same **`typename`** and raises an error otherwise.
 {% endhint %}

-### Naming convensions
+## Naming conventions

 Python language requires all module and function names in snake case and all class names in pascal case.